 nuroflux™

-- There is a stroke every 19 minutes in Australia
+- Worldwide there is a stroke every 2 seconds

 - CT perfusion scans do not provide continuous monitoring